A concern to boaters for many years and it has been on the RYA’s agenda for just as long.

-The RYA has for many years been concerned by reports of boaters experiencing fouled propellers and other entanglement with sea-fishing gear.
+For many years the RYA has been concerned by reports of boaters who have experienced fouled propellers and entanglement with sea-fishing gear such as nets, pots and associated markers, flags and lines.

 The MMO regulates fishing outside of 6nM and has published guidance on marking of fishing gear.